Bruce G. Blair, PhD (1947-2020)

 Despite his status as a globally-acknowledged leading authority on nuclear security issues, Bruce remains a modest man.
 When I asked him to speak at a conference, he said he was happy to give his two-cents worth.
 Yet this man has a fortune’s worth of knowledge and experience."

-Bruce G. Blair, Ph.D., is Co-Founder of Global Zero and Research Scholar with the Program on Science and Global Security at Princeton University.
-As a recipient of The Simons Foundation Award for Distinguished Global Leadership in the Service of Peace and Disarmament, he is also one of The Simons Foundation's Peace Shapers.
+Bruce G. Blair, Ph.D., was Co-Founder of Global Zero and Research Scholar with the Program on Science and Global Security at Princeton University.
+As a recipient of The Simons Foundation Award for Distinguished Global Leadership in the Service of Peace and Disarmament, he was also one of The Simons Foundation's Peace Shapers.

-For more information on Bruce G. Blair and a complete biography, please visit Princeton's Program on Science and Global Security and Global Zero.
+For more information, please visit Princeton's Program on Science and Global Security and Global Zero.

 See below for some selected articles and publications by Bruce Blair.